intel-retail/automated-self-checkout/docs_src/OVMS/pipelineDockerCompose.md

 # Docker-Compose for Developer Toolbox

 Pipelines can be run using docker-compose files.
-Changes are custom made inside  the docker-compose for integration with the Developer Toolbox.
+Changes are custom made inside the `docker-compose.yml` file for integration with the Developer Toolbox.

 !!!
 Note
     To utilize all the features offered by Automated Self-Checkout, run the pipelines as illustrated in the section [Run Pipelines](./quick_pipelinerun.md).